Myth or Fact: Does Amazon Own My Ebook When I Publish On Kindle?

 Copyright symbol and keyboard

 No, you don’t give your books or your rights to Amazon when you become a publisher and upload your ebooks to sell on their website.
 Amazon is a store not a publisher (they do, however, also have their own publishing company, but that’s different).
-You sign the same agreement as some of the biggest publishers in the world, who sell all of their print and digital ebooks through Amazon.
+You sign the same agreement as some of the biggest publishers in the world, who sell all of their print books and digital ebooks through Amazon.

 Selling your own ebooks through KDP is a very good deal for you as an independent publisher!

 You set the price you want to sell your book at (which dictates the amount of royalty you’ll get) and unpublish your book whenever you want.
-Amazon doesn’t control your book in any way, except to remove it from their store if there are enough complaints about the quality of writing, grammar and spelling, until you fix it.
+Amazon doesn’t control your book in any way, except to remove it from their store if there are enough complaints about the quality of writing or grammar and spelling, until you fix it.

 The Kindle app is something altogether different and that’s what Amazon owns.
 It’s a piece of software that Amazon has created and chosen to give you in order to read ebooks published in the Kindle Store.
 It’s just another piece of software or an application, such as Microsoft Word or Paint.